jbatson5/SCALE-test/docs/MAVRIC.rst

 In the definitions block, the photon dose response function, the cobalt-60 line spectrum, two grid geometries, and an energy boundaries structure are all defined.
-The first grid geometry is used for the deterministic calculation, the importance map, and biased source.
+The first grid geometry is used for the deterministic calculation, the importance map, and the biased source.
 The second grid geometry is for the high-resolution (1 in.) mesh tally.
 The energyBounds defined here has a base structure of 30 bins that are 50 keV wide, with three bins that are 2 keV wide at the dominant cobalt